pchalupa/pose-detection-poc/README.md

 - RNSkia version 2.2.2+ unsupported by vision camera
 - MLKit Pose Detection adds ~30MB to the app size
 - High RAM usage on iOS (up to 1.5GB) leads to crash.
 Setting format and fps helps a bit but still not usable for long sessions.
+- VISION_EXPORT_SWIFT_FRAME_PROCESSOR does not register the frame processor on iOS.

 ### Runtime Comparison